Advanced Machine Learning, Data Mining, and Online Advertising Services

 In reality, we expect to have only a few ads with high payoff while most of ads have low payoffs.
 For modeling such settings, we use beta distribution where and .
 The following figure shows the results for beta distribution while other setting parameters are the same as before.

-Our results show that in both secenarios UCB1 beats Epsilon-Greedy while Bayesian MAB outperforms others.
+Our results show that in both secenarios UCB1 beats Epsilon-Greedy while Bayesian MAB outperforms the other two.